Who Should Buy

 - You have a pool

-- You are a member or leader of your homeowner’s association board
+- You are a member, or a leader of your homeowner’s association board